wloche/jira-tools/documentation/sprints-stats/sprints-stats.md

 ### Purpose from a SM Point of view
 Help our teams to be engaged/aligned with the enterprise goals and sprint commitments.

+### Purpose from a PO/Stakeholder Point of view
+The product owner will have a fair ETA of completion.
+Let's assume an Epic is 50 story points, the team velocity is 15 points per sprint, and the predictability of the team is 75% (which is very good already).
+Should be 5 sprints to complete with the current velocity/effort and workload (`50/15/0.75=4.44 sprints`).

 ## Install
 ```bash
 # install the dependencies with npm